You might be curious if Spam fits into a keto diet.1

 When following a keto diet, it’s important to look at ingredient quality as well as carb content.
 While Spam is low carb, there are some ingredients that may be best to avoid on a clean keto diet.

-So even though, the question of is Spam keto is yes, it’s important to consider the ingredients and overall nutritional value of a product to avoid sugar and other undesirable additives.
+So, even though Spam is technically keto-friendly, it’s important to consider the ingredients and overall nutritional value of a product to avoid sugar and other undesirable additives.

 Are Spam Fries Keto Approved?